prakharmrsl/easypcceo.github.io/pages/budget-pcs/smallest-atx-cases/nzxt-h500i-review.md

 The NZXT H500i is the upgraded version of NZXT's base H500 model - so what's the difference?

-The H500i comes with all of the fancy bells and whistles you'd expect from a high end case at this price point.

-With this model, the H500i has a smart hub for fan control and a built-in RGB strip up top and behind a cable cover.

 It's a premium case for builders who want a sleek looking setup.
 In this post, we're going to be taking a look at one of my favorite cases from NZXT.

 **Pros:**